GitHub: Access permissions

 Granting access to a single repository

-If you cannot give Buddy access to all repositories in your account, you can select Custom Repository when adding a new project and manually set a deployment key in your GitHub repo.
+If you cannot give Buddy access to all repositories in your account, you can select Your Private Git Server when adding a new project and manually set a deployment key in your GitHub repo.

 If you don’t have admin rights to add the web hook in your repo, you can pass it to your organization’s admin.

-Note: You can read more about configuring custom repositories in this guide
+You can read more about configuring private Git repositories in this guide

 Granting access to another account